awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pool-settings-advanced-security.md

       1. **Block sign\-in** \- Prevent the user from signing in\.

       1. **Notify user** \- Send an email message to the user with information about the risk that Amazon Cognito detected and the response you have taken\.
-You can customize email templates for the messages you send\.
+You can customize email message templates for the messages you send\.

-1. If you chose **Notify user** in the previous step, you can customize your email delivery settings and email templates for adaptive authentication\.
+1. If you chose **Notify user** in the previous step, you can customize your email delivery settings and email message templates for adaptive authentication\.

    1. Under **Email configuration**, choose the **SES Region**, **FROM email address**, **FROM sender name**, and **REPLY\-TO email address** that you want to use with adaptive authentication\.
-For more information on integrating your user pool email messages with Amazon Simple Email Service, see [Email settings for Amazon Cognito user pools](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-email.html)\.
+For more information about integrating your user pool email messages with Amazon Simple Email Service, see [Email settings for Amazon Cognito user pools](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-email.html)\.

-   1. Expand **Email templates** to customize adaptive authentication notifications with both HTML and plaintext email versions\.
-To learn more about email templates, see [Message templates](cognito-user-pool-settings-message-templates.md)\.
+   1. Expand **Email templates** to customize adaptive authentication notifications with both HTML and plaintext versions of email messages\.
+To learn more about email message templates, see [Message templates](cognito-user-pool-settings-message-templates.md)\.

 1. Expand **IP address exceptions** to create an **Always\-allow** or an **Always\-block** list of IPv4 or IPv6 address ranges that will always be allowed or blocked, regardless of the advanced security risk assessment\.
 Specify the IP address ranges in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) \(such as 192\.168\.100\.0/24\)\.